ropensci/rcites/README.md

 ### Setup requirements and use

-To set up a connection to the CITES Species+ database, a personal authentication token is required.
+To set up a connection to the CITES Speciesplus database, a personal authentication token is required.
 Please see the vignette for details how to get a token and how to set the token for package use: [Get started with rcites](https://ropensci.github.io/rcites/articles/get_started.html)